The Cheapest Car Insurance in New York (November 2023)

 MoneyGeek found that the cheapest car insurance for a minimum coverage policy are:

 - Progressive: $688 per year

 Hanover is the most expensive car insurance company for minimum coverage, at an average annual cost of $2,105, based on the companies MoneyGeek collected quotes for in New York.

 The state law’s minimum insurance requirements only cover bodily injury liability, property damage liability, liability for death, uninsured/underinsured motorist coverage and personal injury protection.

 A minimum coverage policy only covers the cost of injuries or damages that you cause to others, not damages to your vehicle.
 A full coverage policy that has comprehensive and collision insurance can give you more protection that takes care of any damages to your vehicle.

 Ensure you're getting the best rate for your auto insurance.
 Compare quotes from the top insurance companies.

-The least expensive full coverage car insurance providers in New York are:
+Based on MoneyGeek’s study, the cheapest full coverage car insurance providers are: